harryzhu/mlx-DeepDanbooru/README.md

 # mlxDeepDanbooru
 Pure MLX implementation of DeepDanbooru for Apple Silicon Chips: M1, M2, M3, M4

+## Usage

+Image-to-Text, CLIP by using [DeepDanBooru Model](https://github.com/KichangKim/DeepDanbooru)

+## MLX Model

+This MLX DeepDanBooru Model implementation is from a PyTorch implementation of [AUTOMATIC1111/TorchDeepDanbooru](https://github.com/AUTOMATIC1111/TorchDeepDanbooru)

 ## Installation

 MLX is available on [PyPI](https://pypi.org/project/mlx/).
 To install the Python API, run: